 - The taxpayer was a U.S. citizen or resident alien for the entire year, had no tax liability for the prior year, and the prior year tax return was (or would have been had taxpayer been required to file) for a full 12 months.

-- The total tax shown on the the current year's return minus the amount of tax paid through withholding is less than $1,000.
+- The total tax shown on the current year's return minus the amount of tax paid through withholding is less than $1,000.

 A farmer or fisher may receive an exemption if: